XHMM/link-preview-js/README.md

-## This package is no longer maintained, I had fun creating it and improving it but not interested in maintaining it and taking care of issues, if you need it fork it, release a copy, etc

 # Link Preview JS

 Allows you to extract information from a HTTP url/link (or parse a HTML document) and retrieve meta information such as title, description, images, videos, etc. Written in Typescript.
 The information is extracted directly from the HTML from facebook OpenGraph protocol.